September 29, 2021

-Texas is a unique state with industries that come with their own unique hazards, which is a big reason why Liberty Oilfield Services trusted Samsara with their GPS tracking needs.
-With over 1,250 vehicles and 2,100 drivers, they needed a telematics and safety solution that could support and scale their growing business while streamlining HOS, open API integrations, and custom idle reports.
-According to Liberty, they chose Samsara because it offered precise GPS tracking to eliminate inaccurate IFTA reporting and simplified ELD compliance.
-As part of a comprehensive vehicle telematics solution, Samsara also offered additional benefits to help them protect their assets and coach and train their drivers.
+Texas is a unique state with industries that come with their own unique hazards, which is a big reason why businesses that operate in the region trust Samsara with their GPS tracking needs.
+As part of a comprehensive vehicle telematics solution, Samsara also offered additional benefits to help protect assets and coach and train drivers.

 If you’re looking for a GPS fleet tracking solution, here are some things to consider:

 Quality of location data: Would your asset inventory benefit from real-time equipment tracking or is a single location ping every five to ten minutes sufficient?
 Additionally, would it be helpful to have the option to switch between real-time or interval alerts?